leorrodrigues/gymPoint/README.md

 </h1>

 <h2 align="center">
 Project made in Rockeatseat bootcamp.
 This project has a back-end, front-end and mobile applications for gyms and their students.
-It has a wide range of features, like admin login, plans, students enrollments, students help oders, etc.
+It has a wide range of features, like admin login, plans, students enrollments, students help orders, etc.
 </h3>

 <p align="center">